ncm88/Remote_Voltage_Monitor/README.md

 DISCLAIMER: Development work was versioned internally, this is the final version of my contributions to the project.
 All sensitive data/code has been removed and I received permission from my supervisors prior to publishing this.

-![Header] Project Overview:

-Context:
+Project Overview: Remote auxillary voltage regulation and monitoring system for edge computers installed on Teck's haul trucks

-Design objective: Protect edge computer from transient voltage spikes up to ~200V and report full excursion event to database via MQTT with EC acting as broker.
+Design objective: Protect edge computer power supply from transient voltage spikes of up to ~200V and report full excursion event to database via MQTT with EC acting as broker.

 Included below is a diagram of the final PCB used in conjunction with the board (ESP32) as well as a picture of the prototytpe PCB within it's enclosure.
 Voltage was measured via a high-resistance divider to scale voltage down to Analog I/O acceptable levels.
 A hall-effect current sensor for the DC line was used instead of a resistor shunt due to greater efficiency and less risk of overvolting the second Analog I/O pin.
 Edge Computer overvoltage management was conducted via relay and a capacitor-driven UPS was included in the board as well to retain MCU operation in the advent of system shutdowns due to overvoltage-induced disconnects.